The Quick-Start Guide to Pet Insurance

 You would then be reimbursed back from the insurance company.
 The process has become much faster, and now most pet insurance companies offer reimbursement through direct deposit.

 Annual Maximums - Your annual maximum is the maximum amount of care that the pet insurance company will pay out per year.
 The amounts range from $5,000, $10,000 or Unlimited.
-I would suggest going with the Unlimited version of any plan you look at; however, the lower options are more affordable.
+Unlimited options are better for pets with ongoing issues, while capping the coverage range makes the monthly premium more affordable.

 Claims - Once your pet has been treated, you will want to keep copies of the receipt so that you can file a claim to be reimbursed for the amount you spent based on how your plan works.